Quasi-isometric modification of Gromov-Hausdorff distance: Topology and coarse structure

-From the results of \cite{Chittenden-1917-en}, \cite{frink}, it follows that the topology on $\mfk{M}$ is metrizable.
-We shall not elaborate on this now, because in the next section we will present an explicit construction of a generalized metric that induces the same topology and coarse structure as $\hat d.$
+From the results of \cite{Chittenden-1917-en}, \cite{frink}, it follows that the topology on $\mathfrak{M}$ is metrizable.
+Also, with a minor modification, the results of \cite{Wright2011} apply here.
+We will not elaborate on this now, because in the next section we will present an explicit construction of a generalized metric that induces the same topology and coarse structure as $\hat d.$

-Thus, we have defined on $\mfk{M}$ a topology and a coarse structure and have verified that each of them separately is metrizable.
+Thus, we have defined on $\mathfrak{M}$ a topology and a coarse structure and have verified that each of them separately is metrizable.
 We now proceed to prove that they are simultaneously metrizable.